a new approach to sustainability

 Becoming Co-Restorers: By investing in our program, students and their institutions become “co-restorers” who partner with frontline communities to restore critical ecosystems, such as the Amazon Rainforest.
 Students actively address climate change and biodiversity loss by partnering with local “restorers” dedicated to transforming their lands and communities, while also advancing their institution’s progress toward carbon neutrality.
 Monthly reports and stories generated through this partnership deepen these connections.

-Leading the way: Students and institutions take the lead in pioneering a new approach to environmental restoration, and they demonstrate how much more impactful it can be when built on strong relationships with those who steward the land in key ecosystems.
-These connections foster lifelong commitments to climate justice while empowering students with a sense of purpose.
+Leading the way: Students and institutions are pioneering a new approach to environmental restoration, showing how much greater the impact can be when built on strong relationships with those who steward key ecosystems.
+These connections inspire lifelong commitments to climate justice and empower students with a sense of purpose.

 Lifelong sustainability ambassadors: Looking ahead, we aim to inspire students to become sustainability ambassadors—advocates who spread the word, recruit more co-restorers, and multiply their collective impact.
 Together, we can catalyze a global movement, fostering a deep sense of responsibility and connection to the environment within university communities and beyond.